anjumArnab/Markify/README.md

     // Initialize spreadsheet if needed
     initializeSpreadsheet();

-    // Add the new row with data
-    sheet.appendRow([semester, course, grade, creditHours, "", ""]);
+    // Add the new row with data - store semester as text to prevent date conversion sheet.appendRow([semester, course, grade, creditHours, "", ""]);

     const newRowIndex = sheet.getLastRow();

+    // Ensure the semester cell is formatted as text sheet.getRange(newRowIndex, 1).setNumberFormat("@");
+    sheet.getRange(newRowIndex, 1).setValue(semester); // Re-set as text

     // Add formulas to the new row addFormulasToRow(sheet, newRowIndex);